-City College's marketing color palette supports the college's long-standing purple and gray.
+The City College of New York's marketing color palette supports the college's long-standing purple and gray.

 In Pantone numbers, "C" stands for coated paper and "U" stands for uncoated paper.

-The primary colors for City College are purple, gray and white.
+The primary colors for The City College of New York are purple, gray and white.
 The first use of purple by the college dates back to the late 19th century.
 Called lavender during that time, the color has evolved through many hues during the centuries to the purple and gray used today.

 The values for the colors are taken from Pantone's Formula Guide and not Pantone's Color Bridge.